mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 4. Automate the deployment

     System setup and update must require just one or two clicks.
-Strive to frequent updates on production; idially - automated deployment on every commit to the dedicated branch.
+Strive to frequent updates on production; ideally - automated deployment on every commit to the dedicated branch.
 Deployment script will help developers maintain their personal and testing environments up-to-date.

-### Wraping up
+### Wrapping up

 Clean and understandable architecture provides developers with a good means of communication, helps figure out the similar vision and concepts.
-Architecture metaphore expressed in form of a picture of short document will bring you closer to smart design, will help find errors or plan a refactoring.
+Architecture metaphor expressed in form of a picture of short document will bring you closer to smart design, will help find errors or plan a refactoring.